TienEnChang/Obsidain-Vault/Function Space - Continuity - Def. & Thm..md

 \[ Metric Space & $\mathcal{C}^{0}(\mathbb{R})$, $\mathcal{C}^{1}(\mathbb{R})$ ]

 Thm.
-The Mean Value Thm.
+The Mean Value Thm. { equi-continuous  }
 (#1)  $\,f$ is continuous on $[a,b]$
 (#2)  $f$ is differentiable on $(a,b)$
 	  $\implies$